acperkins/kbd-ca/README.md

-# Canadian Multilingual Standard keyboard layout for Linux
+# Canadian Multilingual Standard keyboard layout for Linux console

 This adds the Canadian Multilingual Standard keyboard layout to the Linux console.